hyphanet/website/README.md

 are more like "fun", "outside" and "old fashioned paper".
 If we want to attract (technical) users and contributors the exiting and high-tech look will probably suit them better.

+## License ##

+This website consists of a lot of parts.
+Files in the assets directory have their own licenses.
+If not mentioned these are MIT or BSD licensed.

+The situation in pages is that everything except commons.py is GDFL licensed due to including content from freenetproject.org. common.py contains parts of the theme light-wave provided by designbootstrap (licensed MIT) and is fully MIT licensed itself.

+Finally there is the generate.py script which is MIT licensed (just so it is as compatible as possible).
+Anything other written by gerard- and committed to this repository can also be considered MIT licensed.

+The current background image assets/img/network.jpg is unlicensed (see the TODO section).
+The assets/img/nightsky.jpg image (unused) is CC-BY 2.0 licensed: https://www.flickr.com/photos/newdimensionfilms/7108632527

+assets/js/source contains fancybox, which is CC BY-NC 3.0.
+The noncommercial part is always confusing.
+As far as I know it it isn't used and could be removed if the license is an issue.

+assets/css/animations.min.css is copyright 2014, Joe Mottershaw but does not contain a license.
+See TODO

+Some of the icons from ionicons may be licensed CC BY 4.0.

+assets/js/jquery.isotope.js : commercial use requires a license fee

+So what would the license on the generated files be?
+Those are a mix of the content and the assets.
+The license of the files used to generate the output is of no concern.
+I think that the terms of the GFDL license + some attribution would be enough.

+So to summarize: the licensing situation seems to be OK, the background image is the main point.
+Otherwise we seem to be complying with (the intent of) all licenses.